 Workshop II will also begin with invited presentations followed by the same themed sub-workshops, however participants are encouraged to try attending a new sub-workshop.
 Workshop II will explore and identify options on how to strengthen and broaden conversations across communities to improve the efficiency of cross-boundary coordination and engagement to inform solutions.

 Workshop III will continue with the same themed sub-workshops to expand the dialogue and focus on solution-oriented actions that will overcome the identified barriers and roadblocks to pave a new path for success.
 Participants will weigh considerations related to transparency, access to resources, cultural differences, and more, to ensure the solutions are actionable.

 This plenary workshop will review the conclusions drawn from all of the sub-workshops and provide a facilitated open discussion of the challenges to building bridges and effecting collaborative solutions.
 As a group, participants will share conclusions and comments, summarize recommendations, and solicit progressive ideas to enhance collaboration.

-Workshop V: Crafting Models for Cross-Border Collaboration
+Workshop V: Crafting Effective Cross-Border Collaboration in the 21st Century

 The final plenary workshop will consider the conclusions already drawn and expand the view to include the larger framework of global development in general.
 As a group, participants will review resilience and sustainability criteria, and meet two of the conference goals, namely: 1) Listing specific actions we can take now to improve connections between stakeholders and cross-border collaboration, and 2) Crafting a general model of how the collective efforts made at the Summit should proceed, with specific guidelines and criteria to meet sustainability goals.